At Saint Cecilia we feel it’s important to be connected to our broader community. The below ministries are devoted to just that.

 8:00 a.m. – In-person

-*Note the livestream Mass time is changing!
+*Note the livestream Mass time has changed from 10:00!

 The Beyond Boston Ministry was begun with an eye toward the global community.
 God’s love transcends nations, cultures, religions, and peoples.
 By recognizing the dignity and worth of all, we join our international partners through friendship and cooperative efforts to begin the important, vital work of long-term caring for humanity, the environment, and sharing resources.